 Performance

-FOOLS is a research by Robin Nimanong together with ballroom artists and discusses topics such as gender and queer liberation.
+FOOLS was a research by Robin Nimanong, together with a number of Ballroom artists.
+It discussed topics such as gender and queer liberation.
 We live in a world where absurd is normal, and normal is absurd.
-This reflection on society is taken into the world of FOOLS in a not too serious manner, but with extreme care.
-The binary male-female relationship is deleted through clothing (Eva Marie-Lousie), visual art and music (Guenter Raler) and movement.
-Ballroom performers and alter egos ‘Nagato, Sugah, Deion and Lily’ are going to challenge this norm.
+This reflection on society was taken into the world of FOOLS in a not-too-serious manner, but with extreme care.
+The binary male-female relationship was deleted through clothing (Eva Marie-Lousie), visual art and music (Guenter Raler) and movement.
+Ballroom performers and alter egos ‘Nagato, Sugah, Deion and Lily’ also challenged this norm.

 Residency location: WORM UBIK Theatre